Tiles API

 Overview

 TileJSON is the JSON metadata format and the preferred way to add a tileset source in many map clients.
-Web clients such as Mapbox GL JS, MapLibre GL JS, OpenLayers, and Leaflet can read the source metadata through TileJSON or direct tile URLs as XYZ URLs.
+Map clients such as Mapbox GL JS, MapLibre GL JS, OpenLayers, and Leaflet can read the source metadata through TileJSON or direct tile URLs as XYZ URLs.

 GET